Camio38998/gtky-cami8998/README.md

 I was born in brooklyn, New York

-My favorite color is purple and black
+My favorite color is purple, black and blue

 My favorite 3 artist are Imagine Dragons, Skillet, Onlap